wolfv/pyjet/README.md

 `>`, `>=`: Overloaded Python operators.

 ### `array` views and slices:
-Elements of an array can be set using the usual numpy assignment operations, such as:
+Elements of an array can be set using the usual NumPy assignment operations, such as:

 ```python